Nonperson Predicates

 But we may consider and discard many hypotheses in the course of finding the truth, and we are but slow humans.
 What if an AI creates millions, billions, trillions of alternative hypotheses, models that are actually people, who die when they are disproven?

-If you accidentally kill a few trillion people, or permit them to be killed - you could say that the weight of the Future outweighs this evil, perhaps.
+If you accidentally kill a few trillion people, or permit them to be killed—you could say that the weight of the Future outweighs this evil, perhaps.
 But the absolute weight of the sin would not be light.
 If you would balk at killing a million people with a nuclear weapon, you should balk at this.

 You could wave your hands and say, "The model will contain abstractions over various uncertainties within it, and this will prevent it from being conscious even though it produces well-calibrated probability distributions over what you will say when you are asked to talk about consciousness."
 To which I can only reply, "That would be very convenient if it were true, but how the hell do you know that?"
 An element of a model marked 'abstract' is still there as a computational token, and the interacting causal system may still be sentient.

-For these purposes, we do not, in principle, need to crack the entire Hard Problem of Consciousness - the confusion that we name "subjective experience".
+For these purposes, we do not, in principle, need to crack the entire Hard Problem of Consciousness—the confusion that we name "subjective experience".
 We only need to understand enough of it to know when a process is not conscious, not a person, not something deserving of the rights of citizenship.
-In practice, I suspect you can't halfway stop being confused - but in theory, half would be enough.
+In practice, I suspect you can't halfway stop being confused—but in theory, half would be enough.

-We need a nonperson predicate - a predicate that returns 1 for anything that is a person, and can return 0 or 1 for anything that is not a person.
+We need a nonperson predicate—a predicate that returns 1 for anything that is a person, and can return 0 or 1 for anything that is not a person.
 This is a "nonperson predicate" because if it returns 0, then you know that something is definitely not a person.

 You can have more than one such predicate, and if any of them returns 0, you're ok.
 It just had better never return 0 on anything that is a person, however many nonpeople it returns 1 on.

-We can even hope that the vast majority of models the AI needs, will be swiftly and trivially excluded by a predicate that quickly answers 0.
+We can even hope that the vast majority of models the AI needs, will be swiftly and trivially approved by a predicate that quickly answers 0.
 And that the AI would only need to resort to more specific predicates in case of modeling actual people.

-With a good toolbox of nonperson predicates in hand, we could exclude all "model citizens" - all beliefs that are themselves people - from the set of hypotheses our Bayesian AI may invent to try to model its person-containing environment.
+With a good toolbox of nonperson predicates in hand, we could exclude all "model citizens"—all beliefs that are themselves people—from the set of hypotheses our Bayesian AI may invent to try to model its person-containing environment.

 Does that sound odd?
 Well, one has to handle the problem somehow.
 I am open to better ideas, though I will be a bit skeptical about any suggestions for how to proceed that let us cleverly avoid solving the damn mystery.